The ninth publication by the Archive of Modern Conflict Books (AMC) is breathtaking!

 cover (Melanie Mues)

-We are presented with a selection of 110 high-contrast b&w tabloid photographs that were originally diffused in the press by the Rome based agency Team Editorial Services (TES).
-The series lead us back to the 1970’ies and is breathtaking because moments of glamour and violence are presented in it as two extremes that are dancing with each other in quiet mysterious ways.
+The publication is a selection of 110 high-contrast b&w tabloid photographs that were originally diffused in the press by the Rome based agency Team Editorial Services (TES).
+The series takes us back to the 1970’ies and is breathtaking because it proposes moments of glamour and violence as two extremes that are dancing with each other in quiet mysterious ways.

 But the series is also breathtaking because of its beautiful and clever design by Melanie Mues.
-The insertion of (the right) quotes by Federico Fellini, Italo Calvino and Dario Fo into the sequence of pictures is a stroke of genious because of the “trick with the spread” (see image below) and because of the choice of the red-orange-yellow colours of the quotation pages.
-These fiery colours make the blacks-and-whites of the pictures all the more telling.
+The insertion of quotes by Federico Fellini, Italo Calvino and Dario Fo into the sequence of pictures is a stroke of genious just like the choice of the red-orange-yellow colours of these pages.

 p.
 27 © Team Editorial Services/Alinari/AMC

-During the 1970’ies, Italy was reaching the point of no return in its definitive conversion from a pre-war economy to a new, global economy that is sustained by the consumerism and sometimes hedonism of each and every individual citizen.
+During the 1970’ies, Italy was reaching the point of no return in its definitive conversion from a pre-war economy to a new, global economy that is sustained by consumerist culture.

-In the photographic testimonies of TES we can see how – in this new societal context – some major ideologies were coming to an end: the wrist watches of some far-left supporters seem to announce the end of socialism (p 22-23); women en route to a religious ceremony are holding their ritual attributes in an awkward manner (p 12); some humble catholic nuns and their ecclesiastical authorities do not know how to look to paparazzi (p 51); the respecatble jesuit father Bartolomeo Sorge even begins to look like a samourai in high tech Japan (p 36).
+In the photographic testimonies of TES we can see how – in this new societal context – some major ideologies were coming to an end: the wrist watches of some far-left supporters seem to announce the end of socialism (p 22-23); women en route to a religious ceremony are holding their traditional attributes in an uncomfortable way (p 12); humble catholic nuns and their ecclesiastical authorities do not know how to look to paparazzi (p 51); the respectable jesuit father Bartolomeo Sorge looks like a samourai in high tech Japan (p 36).
+“The times are changing”.

 p 22-23 © Team Editorial Services/Alinari/AMC